On annulus presentations, dualizable patterns and RGB-diagrams: Introduction

 \section{Introduction}

-A knot in $\mathbf{S}^3=\partial \mathbf{B}^4$ is {\it slice} if it bounds a proper and smooth disk in $\mathbf{B}^4$.
-The sliceness of knots is related to many important problems.
-For example: \begin{itemize} \item If the smooth $4$-dimensional Poincar{\' e} conjecture is true, then two knots with the same $0$-surgery share the sliceness (namely, one knot is slice if and only if another is slice) \cite[Lemma~3.2]{AJOT}. \item It is conjectured that any slice knot is a ribbon knot (Slice-Ribbon Conjecture) \cite{Fox}. \end{itemize} Related to the above problems, the following fact is known. \footnote{ It seems that Theorem~\ref{thm:slice-embed} has been known to the experts.
+A knot in $\mathbf{S}^3=\partial \mathbf{B}^4$ is {\it smoothly slice} if it bounds a proper and smooth disk in $\mathbf{B}^4$.
+We can find many motivations to study the smooth sliceness of knots, for example: \begin{itemize} \item If the smooth $4$-dimensional Poincar{\' e} conjecture is true, then for two knots $K$ and $K'$ having homeomorphic $0$-surgeries $K$ is smoothly slice if and only if $K'$ is smoothly slice (\cite[Lemma~3.2]{AJOT}). \item It is conjectured that any smoothly slice knot is a ribbon knot (Slice-Ribbon Conjecture) \cite{Fox}. \end{itemize}

+The {\it $0$-trace} of a knot is the $4$-manifold obtained from $\mathbf{B}^4$ by attaching a $2$-handle along the $0$-framing of the knot.
+The following theorem (Theorem~\ref{thm:slice-embed}) implies that the $0$-trace of a knot has the complete information to determine whether the knot is smoothly slice or not. \footnote{ It seems that Theorem~\ref{thm:slice-embed} has been known to the experts.
 However, the author cannot find the proper reference.
-For example, we can find a kind proof for this theorem in \cite[Theorem~1.8]{Miller-Piccirillo}. } \begin{thm} A knot is slice if and only if its $0$-trace smoothly embeds in $\mathbf{S}^4$, where $0$-trace of a knot is the $4$-manifold obtained from $\mathbf{B}^4$ by attaching a $2$-handle along the knot with $0$-framing. \end{thm} Theorem~\ref{thm:slice-embed} implies that the $0$-trace of a knot has the complete information to determine whether the knot is slice or not.
-Hence, it is natural to consider the $0$-traces in order to study the sliceness of knots.
+For example, we can find a kind proof for this theorem in \cite[Theorem~1.8]{Miller-Piccirillo}. } \begin{thm} A knot is smoothly slice if and only if its $0$-trace smoothly embeds in $\mathbf{S}^4$. \end{thm}

-Akbulut and Kirby \cite[Problem~1.19]{Kirby2} conjectured that two knots with the same $0$-surgery are concordant.
-As mentioned above, if one of the two knots is slice, this conjecture is true under the smooth $4$-dimensional Poincar{\'e} conjecture.
-However, unfortunately, it has been proved that this conjecture is false.
+Akbulut and Kirby \cite[Problem~1.19]{Kirby2} conjectured that two knots having homeomorphic $0$-surgeries are concordant.
+As mentioned above, if one of the two knots is smoothly slice, this conjecture is true under the smooth $4$-dimensional Poincar{\'e} conjecture.
+However, it has been proved that this conjecture is false.
 In fact, Yasui \cite{Yasui} gave infinitely many counterexamples for Akbulut-Kirby's conjecture.